 “You lose yourself, you reappear / you suddenly find you got nothing to fear.”
 Enterprising and self-assured, I started doing publicity for a wonderful band called Silverbird.
 I lived with well-known musicians, and spent nights flitting about dazzling Williamsburg clubs.
 The dizzy high of amphetamines swallowed most of my heartsickness, and I spent sleepless nights taking the subway to parties in Bedford: “And the all night girls / they whisper of escapades out on the D train.”
 I’d walk the city listening to Dylan sing about Verlaine and Rimbaud.
 On quiet mornings, spent and exhausted, I’d listen to “Boots of Spanish Leather” and watch the sun rise over the East River.
 It was exciting to play pretend: I was some wayfaring child and he was the original vagabond.
 I had little reason to worry; soft-eyed and baby-faced, somebody always kept a watchful eye on me.

 “Now, little boy lost, he takes himself so seriously / He brags of his misery, he likes to live dangerously.”
 I met a charming, beautiful boy at Aviv, and it did not take long for us to fall in love.
 Elston was creative, smart, and at times, incredibly tender and caring.
 A few days after I turned 19, I packed my pretty crochet dresses and we squeezed into his gentrified, Bushwick loft.
 You don’t notice things like track marks or missing money when you feel young, faulty, alone, and somebody calls you pretty.
-I had an instinct that something was amiss, but Elston kept his heroin addiction well hidden.
+I had an instinct that something was amiss, but Elston kept his heroin addiction well hidden, if he had had to have taken part in something like a 5 panel standard drug test then maybe things would have been different and we would have seen his addiction.
 I took for granted that somebody would value my life enough not to put it at risk.
 He was older than me, and I trusted his denial about the subject foolishly.
 We took a weekend trip to DC, and Elston, driving on benzos, hit a curb, nearly flipping the car.
 I realized I was in danger, but I had no home to return to.There were options, had I decided to leave, but I felt responsible for his life.
 Thinking I might be able to save him, I chose to stay.
 Fearful and uncertain, I listened to “Desolation Row,” wishing I had understood the warning in the lyrics I had previously ignored.

 “And the phantom’s shouting to skinny girls / get out of here if you don’t know / Casanova is being punished for going to desolation row.”
 The illness of addiction made Elston violent and cruel.
 I ignored the physical and non-physical possessions he stole from me.
 Eventually, he agreed to go to rehab after some drug testing (you can read more about how those tests work online).
 I was extremely attentive and supportive, joining him for lunch and accompanying him to NA meetings in the evening.
 I began to intern at my dream record label for school credit, I went out with friends, and I had fun.
 I was hopeful for when Elston would be discharged.
 I’d imagine him coming home, sober and healthy: “Then the sands will roll out a carpet of gold, for your weary toes to be a-touchin’ / and the ship’s wise men will remind you once again, that the whole wide world is watchin.”